 Assessment methods include ongoing evaluation of his/her own progress on repertoire based on rubrics.
-Students learn to assess, analyze, and evaluate his/her own performances and the performances of their peers and major artists and ensembles using the vocabulary of music.
+Students learn to assess, analyze and evaluate his/her own performances and the performances of their peers and major artists and ensembles using the vocabulary of music.
 Homework includes the continuing development of their personal portfolio, reading and researching as necessary.
-Final assessment are student performance along with written exams and units.
+Final assessments are student performances along with written exams and unit tests.